 Reading for pleasure is the single most important indicator of a child's future success.

 There is a verified link between reading and escaping poverty.
-A study undertaken for the Department of Work and Pensions demonstrates that being read to at age five is an 'important protective factor against poverty at age 30(this will open in a new window).'
+A study undertaken for the Department of Work and Pensions demonstrates that being read to at age five is an 'important protective factor against poverty at age 30.'

 Reading for pleasure is the key.
 88% of a panel of Scottish readers in 2020 said that reading for pleasure helped them in their professional life.